Boot Firmware Overview

 Secondary Boot Device

-The secondary boot device on the Kria Starter Kits is an SD card.
+The secondary boot device on the Kria Starter Kits is a SD card.
 It contains the operating system image and associated application files.
 It also contains a superset of device trees for various board configurations and a boot script used by U-Boot to select the dynamically detected board configuration.

 A/B Boot Concept